gnif/LookingGlass/doc/install.rst

    branch** you have to pick the **Bleeding Edge** version.

 Next, extract the zip archive using the commit hash for the password.
-Then, run the ``looking-glass-host-setup.exe`` installer and click through it.
+Then, run the ``looking-glass-host-setup.exe`` installer and install the host.
 By default, the installer will install a service that automatically starts the host application at boot.
 The installer can also be installed in silent mode with the ``/S`` switch.
-Other command line options for the installer are documented by running it with the ``/h`` switch.
+You can find other command line options with the ``/h`` switch.

 The windows host application captures the windows desktop and stuffs the frames into the shared memory via the shared memory virtual device,